 Get instant prices from several major shipping lines worldwide

-- LCL Means that means that you reserve space in a partial container.
+- LCL means that you transport your cargo via a partial container.

-- Bulk Containers: very suitable for dry bulk goods such as wheat, rice and corn.
+- Bulk Containers: often used for dry bulk cargo like wheat and grains.

 - Hard-Top Containers: used for bulk cargo like cement, automotive, construction goods, steel, etc.

-- Ventilated Containers: passive (naturally) ventilated or coffee containers.
+- Ventilated Containers: also known as passive (naturally) ventilated or coffee containers.

-Main types of ocean cargo: What do you want to ship?
+Main types of ocean freight: what do you want to transport by sea?

 - Removals (Household Goods): your household effects are shipped in a fast and secure manner.

-- Liquid Bulk: e.g. petroleum, gasoline, kerosene, chemicals, hydrogen, biofuels.
+- Liquid Bulk: e.g. diesel, hydrogen, petroleum, gasoline, kerosene, chemicals.

-- Dry Bulk: grain, coal, iron ore but also lumber, coils, salt, sand.
+- Dry Bulk: iron ore, coal, grain but also lumber, plates, salt, rods.

-- Retail & other: products like electronic goods, art and antiques, sports equipment, clothes, toys & furniture, food, shoes, drinks, fashion.
+- Retail & other: load like art and antiques, medical/pharmacy, clothes, sports equipment, toys or drinks, shoes, food, furniture, fashion.

-Shipping a container from Rotterdam (NL) to Hong Kong takes around 47 days.
-The total distance is approx. 11500 nautical miles (NM).
-Converted that is 21298 km.
-If you ship something by sea, you get 2 types of important values: ETD and ETA.
-ETD is about the expected departure time of the ship.
+Shipping a container from Antwerp (BE) to Hong Kong takes approx 46 days.
+The total distance is approx. 11000 nautical miles (M).
+That is about 20372 kilometers.
+When you send something by sea, you will receive updates about the ETD and ETA.
+ETD provides information on the date and time the ship will leave the seaport.
 ETA It is the date and time that the vessel has been scheduled to arrive into port.
-The exact shipping time depends on displacement of the vessel, weather conditions and delay at the port.
+The exact shipping time has several factors: the speed of the boat, wind force and wind direction and berth availability.

-When you send goods to Hong Kong, then you must have the administration in order for customs clearance.
-The following documents should be provided: Insurance Certificate, Bill of Lading, Certificate of Origin, Letter of Credit, Import/export Licenses, Packing List.
-For more information about these duties you can contact the customs of Hong Kong or visit the website of the port / gouvernment (www.gov.hk).
+When you send goods to Hong Kong, then you should also think about customs clearance.
+The following documents are required: Insurance Certificate, Bill of Lading, Packing List, Import/export Licenses, Letter of Credit, Commercial Invoice.
+For more information about these duties then we advise you to contact the customs of Hong Kong or view the website of the port/government (www.gov.hk).

-Incoterms describe the roles of the buyer and the seller in an international trade agreement.
-The most common terms for sea transport are CIF and FOB.
-Cost, Insurance and Freight (CIF) means the seller is responsible for delivery of the goods to a ship, loading the goods onto the ship, and insuring the shipment until it reaches the required port.
-By Free on Board (FOB) we mean the seller is responsible for the entire logistics process for the cargo until they are handed over to the delivery company.
-One can also choose from one of the alternative Incoterms 2000: Delivered Duty Paid (DDP), Carriage Paid To (CPT), Free Carrier (FCA), Free Alongside Ship (FAS) + Delivered at Place Unloaded (DPU), Cost and Freight (CFR), Carriage and Insurance Paid To (CIP).
+Incoterms are a set of 11 internationally-recognized rules that define the responsibilities of sellers and buyers.
+The most commonly used Incoterms are FOB and CIF.
+CIF (Cost, Insurance and Freight) means the seller bears responsibility for the costs of transporting the cargo to the named port of destination.
+By Free on Board (FOB) we mean the seller must arrange everything regarding the goods until they are on the vessel at the outbound port.
+One can also choose from one of the alternative Incoterms 2000: Carriage Paid To (CPT), Free Carrier (FCA), Delivered Duty Paid (DDP), Free Alongside Ship (FAS) & Delivered at Place Unloaded (DPU), Delivered At Place (DAP), Carriage and Insurance Paid To (CIP).